FTC-ORBIT/preparation-14029/README.md

   * if user hits “Cancels” when editing a configuration file, clears the unsaved changes and reverts to original unmodified configuration.
   * Added log info to help diagnose why the Robot Controller app was terminated (for example, by watch dog function).
   * Added ability to transfer log from the controller.
-  * Fixed inconsistency for AngularcurrentRobotVelocity
+  * Fixed inconsistency for AngularVelocity
   * Limit unbounded growth of data for telemetry.
 If user does not call telemetry.update() for LinearOpMode in a timely manner, data added for telemetry might get lost if size limit is exceeded.

 ## Version 2.35 (released on 16.10.06)